sulpub/arduino_esp32_ctrl_led/script/README.md

  - Serial link
  - baudrate=115200
  - number of led on the strip
+ - number of the band strip led
- - led number for control
+ - led index for control
  - Red level 0 to 255
  - Green level 0 to 255
  - Bleu level 0 to 255